databendlabs/databend-docs/docs/doc/10-deploy/02-deploying-databend.md

 b.
 Download and extract the latest Databend release for your platform from [GitHub Release](https://github.com/datafuselabs/databend/releases):

 :::note
-If you need to use HDFS as the storage backend for Stage or Databend itself, please choose a release with "hdfs" in its name, for example:
+To use HDFS as the storage backend, download a release with a file name formatted as `databend-hdfs-${version}-${target-platform}.tar.gz`.

 ```bash
 databend-hdfs-${version}-${target-platform}.tar.gz